 If parts of the buds aren’t drying, you may need to adjust air circulation and decrease humidity.

 After drying your bud, there is still one more step to go.
 Once you take your buds down, you’ll need to place them in size-appropriate glass or metal containers with humidity packs.

 The optimal humidity inside the jar is 60 to 65%, and inserting humidity packs will help ensure that your herb remains at the proper humidity levels at all times.

-Try CVault Storage Containers, available at the Herb Shop.
+Try CVault Storage Containers available at Amazon.
 These handy containers control humidity.